krhoyt/Kevin/11ty/posts/2021-07-20-items-and-renderers.md

 This is all good for an array of strings, but what happens when our data is more complex?
 Take for example your email inbox.
 Depending on the state of a message, there are a number of pieces of information displayed to us in a single glance - who the message is from, the subject, perhaps a snippet of the content, the date it was sent, etc.

-An array of strings is not going to hold the data we need.
+An array of strings is not going to efficiently hold the data we need.
 In this case we will use an array of objects.
 If you are particularly object-oriented, it might be an array of `Email` instances, but let us keep with `object` for now so we can focus on the nuances of the behavior.

 When it comes to rendering your list of email messages, you may be initially inclined to update your markup so that you have a place to display all the various pieces of information.